 Ferrite magnets are heat and moisture resistant and won't rust, so you can use them outdoors with ease.
 If you buy ferrite magnets, you can use them ideally as holding magnets for garden gates, for example.

 Permanent magnets are substances that always emit a magnetic force.
 The three known types of magnets are:

 - Ferrite magnets

 - AlNiCo magnets

 Ferrite is the weakest magnetic material, but it is very robust.
 Neodymium magnets, on the other hand, have the greatest magnetic force or adhesive force, but are extremely susceptible to corrosion.
-AlNiCo magnets are made of various alloys of aluminum, nickel and cobalt.
-They are extremely heat and corrosion resistant, but only have a low coercive field strength, so they can be demagnetized quickly.
+AlNiCo magnets are those made from various alloys of aluminum, nickel, and cobalt.
+They are extremely heat and corrosion resistant, but only have a low coercivity, so they can be demagnetized quickly.